antononcube/R-packages/OutlierIdentifiers/README.md

 # Outlier Identifiers

-This script of R functions re-implements this Mathematica package:
+This script of R functions re-implements the Mathematica package [[AAp1](https://github.com/antononcube/MathematicaForPrediction/blob/master/OutlierIdentifiers.m)].

 It was easier for me to implement in R the one-dimensional outlier detection functions in [AAp1] than to comprehend the signatures of the different R-libraries that provide/do